 You also have the option of declaring your crypto activity on paper and posting your tax forms to your local tax office (Finanzamt).

-To file your German cryptocurrency tax, you'll need 2 forms, one for general income, Hauptformular ESt 1 A, and one for your crypto income, Anlage SO.
+To file your German crypto tax declaration, you'll need 2 forms, one for general income, Hauptformular ESt 1 A, and one for your crypto income, Anlage SO.

 Any German resident who has earnt income or made capital gains (not just from crypto).

 This form requires you to enter your regular income tax information.

 Anyone who has traded in cryptocurrency in the last financial year.

 This form requires you to enter all your crypto income totals (income and gains).

 Most tax offices around the world require residents to keep detailed records of cryptocurrency transactions for 5 years.
 Germany is no different.
 It's advisable to keep the following records: